jhumigas/b-on-rails/README.md

 The default storage directory is in /public/uploads/:model/:mountedas/:model.id.
 To change the directory, the store_dir method should be overridden in app/assets/uploader

-It is mostly used for the picture uploading feature
+It is used for the picture uploading feature

 # Documentation